idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 #### Step 2: Derive the Public Key

-Use the `idos.discoverEncryptionKey` function to derive a public key for the human.
+Use the `idos.discoverUserEncryptionPublicKey` function to derive a public key for the human.
 This key will be used to encrypt and decrypt human's credential content.

 ```javascript
 // Client side